axani/RoboFont-Glyph-Sets/README.md

 A Collection of Glyph Sets to load into RoboFont

 ### Some things to keep in mind
-* To load a set you must have an font-window open
+* To load a set you must have a font-window open
 * Loading a set deletes all created sets

 ### Load/Import